 Stay updated!

-Abu Simbel, located near the Egyptian border with Sudan is one of the most impressive places in Egypt, known for its two massive temples carved into the rock.
-They were erected on the orders of Pharaoh Ramesses II in the 12th century BC, with colossal monuments of the ruler, which showed the power of Egypt to the visitors from Nubia.
+Abu Simbel, located near the Egyptian border with Sudan is one of the most impressive places in Egypt, known for its two massive temples and colossal monuments carved into the rock.
+They were erected on the orders of Pharaoh Ramesses II in the 12th century BC to display the power of Egypt to the visitors from Nubia.

 Due to the construction of the Aswan High Dam and the creation of Lake Nasser, the temples of Abu Simbel were at risk of flooding.
-In order to protect Abu Simbel from destruction, in 1964–1968 the temples were moved above the water surface to a place about 65 m higher than their previous location.
+To protect them from destruction, in 1964–1968 the temples were moved above the water surface to a place about 65 m higher than their previous location.
 The Egyptian government and UNESCO funded the operation.

 In 1979, the temples were inscribed on the UNESCO World Heritage List.

-The Abu Simbel tour is included in all tour packages we offer.
-We organize the Abu Simbel tour in two ways: On the Nile cruise from Aswan, we travel to Abu Simbel in a comfortable coach.
-This is featured on our 14 days in Egypt tour and 10 day tour of Egypt.
-We also visit Abu Simbel by plane from Cairo and then we travel to Aswan by coach where we start our cruise on the Nile.
-This is featured on our 8 day Egypt tour.
-Our Abu Simbel tour is visited as part of the Nile cruise.
+Abu Simbel is included in all tour packages we offer.
+Our Abu Simbel temple tours are organized in two ways: on the Nile cruise from Aswan or by plne from Cairo.
+On the cruise, which is featured on our 17-Day Egypt Tour with a Long Nile Cruise, 15-Day Egypt Tour with Siwa Oasis, 14 Days in Egypt Tour and 10-Day Tour of Egypt we travel to Abu Simbel in a comfortable coach.
+By plane from Cairo we also travel to Aswan by coach where we start our cruise on the Nile.
+This is featured on our 12-Day Red Sea Tour, and 8-Day Egypt Tour.

-Our Abu Simbel tour includes visiting the Temple of Ramesses II the Great (great temple) and the Temple of Nefertari (little temple) in the company of a knowledgeable guide who speaks fluent English.
-He will unveil the history and secrets of both temples to the participants of our Abu Simbel tour.
-Our guide will also do his best to make the Abu Simbel tour relaxing, fun and educational at the same time.
+Our Abu Simbel tour includes visiting the Temple of Ramesses II the Great (great temple) and the Temple of Nefertari (little temple) in the company of a guide who speaks fluent English and is knowledgeable in the temples’ history.
+Our guide will do his best to make sure visiting the temples of Abu Simbel is relaxing, fun and educational at the same time.

 The temples of Abu Simbel are located on the western shore of Lake Nasser, 280 km south of Aswan and 40 km north of the Sudanese border.
 Both temples in Abu Simbel are very impressive and must be seen.
 Unfortunately, tourists often overlook them due to the large distance from Cairo, Luxor or Aswan.
-But when traveling with Inside Egypt, you will get to visit Abu Simbel and will take advantage of it.
+But when traveling with Inside Egypt, you will be sure to have the opportunity to visit Abu Simbel.

-Book onto one of our Egypt tours including Abu Simbel and see the temples up close on our Abu Simbel tour.
+Book one of our luxury Egypt tours or a Nile River Cruise that includes Abu Simbel and see the temples up close!

-We can view the temples of Ramses II the Great and his wife Nefertari in Abu Simbel, thanks to the UNESCO action as these buildings were moved from the flooded areas by Lake Nasser.
+We can view the temples of Ramses II the Great and his wife Nefertari thanks to UNESCO as these buildings were moved from the flooded areas by Lake Nasser.
 You’ll be able to visit them during our 5-star Nile cruise or as part of our travel packages (such as our 8-day Egypt tour).

-In order that the temples of Abu Simbel do not fall underwater, in the years from 1964 to 1968 they were moved to a new location, which is located 210 meters from Lake Nasser.
+To enure that they do not fall underwater the temples of Abu Simbel were moved to a new location about 210 meters from Lake Nasser.
+This took place over four years from 1964 to 1968.
 Both temples were cut into blocks, using hand saws, and then transported to the selected location.
 There they were put back together, placed among the hills, and artificially created on huge concrete domes.

 Temple of Ramesses II the Great (Great Temple)